filakhtov/gentoo-use-docs/dev-libs/libusb.md

 Build and install additional test tools.
 Execute the `make check` command to run a test suite provided with the source code, then execute `stress` command from the `tests` source subdirectory to perform simple stress tests.
 This will extend a build time.

 This flag should normally be disabled as it is primarily used by the Gentoo team, testers and developers.

+### udev
+Pass the `--enable-udev` option to the configure script.
+Integrate with udev device manager to enable support for monitoring and handling device events, hot plugging, and provide an ability to obtain additional device information fro udev.

+It is recommended to enable this flag on modern systems that use the udev device manager.